PeifengHong/Neural-style-transfer-implementation-and-applications/readme.md

 > - If you want to reproduce the result of [Victoire](https://github.com/PeifengHong/Neural-style-transfer-implementation-and-applications/blob/master/data/victoire.jpg), you have to replace `beta_model_style_1.h5` with  `beta_model_style_2.h5` everywhere in step 5.
 > - If you want to reproduce the result of [Women at Their Toilette](https://github.com/PeifengHong/Neural-style-transfer-implementation-and-applications/blob/master/data/Women_at_Their_%20Toilette.jpg), you have to replace `beta_model_style_1.h5` with  `beta_model_style_3.h5` everywhere in step 5.
 > - If you want to reproduce the result of [Google Map](https://github.com/PeifengHong/Neural-style-transfer-implementation-and-applications/blob/master/data/google_map.jpg), you have to replace `beta_model_style_1.h5` with  `beta_model_style_4.h5` everywhere in step 5.
 * Dash app demo: Dash app is an interactive web application developed by python.
+Our dash app project contains six python files and an assets folder with images.
+They are App.py, Home.py, DIY.py, WebCam.py, About.py and Index.py.
 To make use of our app,
+> * Clone the dashapp folder
-> - Make sure your system has all the required package.
+> * Make sure your system has all the required package
-> - Open terminal or command line and run following command: `python Index.py`
+> * Open terminal or command line and run following command: python Index.py
-> - Home page shows some result of our work, including the starry night style Butler library.
+> * Home page shows some result of our work, including the starry night style bulter library.
-> > - Click the DIY bar of menu, and then upload your image to see the style
+> > * Click the DIY bar of menu, and then upload your image to see the transfered image with starry night style
-> > - Click the WebCam bar of menu, and then select one of the three painting, then click start button to see the live video.
+> > * Click the WebCam bar of menu, and then select one of the three painting, then click start button to see the live video.
 Press Q to quit the camera.
 You can try all of the three styles.
-> > - About page is the information of our team members.
+> > * About page is the information of our team member.